-Irish Cream baked doughnuts are a great grown up treat.
-They’re easy to make and bring the lovely flavour of Irish cream into dessert!
-Perfect for St Patrick’s Day!
+Irish Cream baked donuts are a great St. Patrick's Day treat.
+They're easy to make and bring the lovely flavour of Irish cream into dessert!

-But there’s no need to just pour it into a glass, cocktail or to jazz up a coffee.
-It’s also great in… doughnuts!
+But there's no need to just pour it into a glass, cocktail or to jazz up a coffee.
+It's also great in... donuts!

 Baking doughnuts makes them far easier and a bit healthier.

-Rather than deep frying like a traditional doughnut, the batter is spooned into a doughnut pan (inexpensive from Amazon) and popped into the oven for 15 minutes.
+Rather than deep frying like a traditional doughnut, the batter is spooned into a donut pan (inexpensive from Amazon) and popped into the oven for 15 minutes.

 They're essentially a cupcakes in circle form - and that makes them fun and extra special.

 Plus, you can still add glaze, icing and sprinkles.
 Always a must!

 Vegan Earl Grey Chocolate Donuts

 I love trying boozy bakes, as the drinks add a great flavour and are fun to experiment with.